DarrenCoppinger/milestone-project-4/README.md

 - If the users has not registered for an account but tries to login by inputing an unregistered username and password they will receive a flash banner saying "Your username or password is incorrect.
 Note that both fields may be case-sensitive."
 - If the user enters both an existing username and a correct password they will be redirected to the home page of the site and shown a banner message saying "You have successfully logged in!"
 - If the user has signed up to the site they can click the "Reset Password" button underneath the login in form.

 #### Registration

+The registration page has four fields Email, Username, Password, Password Confirmation.
+All fields are required for form submission to be successful.
+- If the user enters an Email that has been used to create an account previously they will receive the error message "Email address must be unique".
+- If the user enters a Username that has been used to create an account previously they will receive the error message "A user with that username already exists.
+- If the user enter both Password and Password Confirmation but the values are not the same they will receive the error message "Passwords must match".

+If the user enters all fields and the form is successfully validated they will be redirected to the home page and receive a banner message of "You have successfully logged in!".

 ### Features Left to Implement
 Booked Out Feature
 Pagination on the Drinks Page
+Order automatic email on completion.
+Profile page for user with update detils feature.

 ## Technologies Used